promanenko/gigaspaces-sbp-jekyll/mainframe-integration.markdown

 {% endtip %}

 # Overview
-Mainframe (Z/OS) based systems running COBOL programs are legacy systems in many organizations.
+Mainframe (Z/OS) based systems running COBOL programs , DB2 or VSAM are legacy systems in many organizations.
 These are planned to be replaced with low cost commodity servers running Java or .Net based systems, saving the cost of the expensive mainframe MIPS and COBOL-based development.

 GigaSpaces XAP can simplify the migration effort from mainframe based systems and reduce the cost of the legacy applications.
 In addition, having GigaSpaces XAP act as a front-end layer for mainframe based systems may boost the system performance and improve the overall system response time on peak load.

-GigaSpaces' ability to deploy, manage and scale services along with the data (that can be partitioned and replicated across multiple commodity machines) will enable your mainframe applications to access GigaSpaces XAP's In-Memory Data Grid (IMDG) with minimal re-factoring of existing application code without having to introduce additional third party products, dramatically reducing implementation times and minimizing incremental costs in software licenses and hardware.
+GigaSpaces' ability to deploy, manage and scale services along with the data (that can be partitioned and replicated across multiple commodity machines or remote data centers) will enable your mainframe applications to access GigaSpaces XAP's In-Memory Data Grid (IMDG) with minimal re-factoring of the existing applications code , without having to introduce additional third party products, dramatically reducing implementation times and minimizing incremental costs in software licenses and hardware.

 ## IBM QRep and Event Publishing as an Integration bridge to GigaSpaces IMDG
 There are various architectural options moving Data From Mainframe (Z/OS) DB2 to GigaSpaces XAP IMDG: